imipolexg/ledgerman/README.md

 * [`falcon`](https://github.com/falconry/falcon) - The Falcon web microframework
 * [`sqlobject`](http://sqlobject.org/) - An ORM for SQL databases
+* [`faker`](https://github.com/joke2k/faker) - Generating sample data for testing

 You'll also need a WSGI webserver.
 I've been using [Gunicorn](http://gunicorn.org/).

 So just run:

-	pip install falcon sqlobject gunicorn
+	pip install falcon sqlobject faker gunicorn

-And you're good to go.
+And you should be set.

 ## Running